Wisdom Teeth Extractions – Relieving Pain & Preventing Complications

 How do we remove wisdom teeth at TwentyOneDental?

-At TwentyOneDental, being a specialist referral centre we offer consultant-led oral surgery at our practice.
+At TwentyOneDental, being a specialist referral clinic we provide in-house consultant-led oral surgery.
 Any extractions that you need, whether wisdom teeth or otherwise, will be performed expertly, precisely and gently.

 Sedation

 We completely understand that the prospect of any surgery is daunting which is why we offer sedation for nervous patients.
-Our dedicated sedation surgeon provides absolute patient assurance with their knowledge, understanding and above all total experience to providing such support to our patients.
-In addition, we have a dedicated relaxation suite to accommodate our patients who receive sedation, in a warmly lit suite with soft music whilst supported by our sedation team at all times, until recovery.
-A choice of teas and a light meal is offered pre-departure.
+Our dedicated sedation surgeon provides absolute patient assurance with their knowledge, understanding and above all total experience to providing support to our patients.
+In addition, we have a dedicated sedation suite to accommodate our patients who receive sedation, in a warmly lit suite with soft music cosy blankets whilst supported by our sedation team at all times, until recovery.
+A choice of teas and a light meal based on dietary requirements is offered pre-departure.

 Simple extractions

-If the wisdom tooth has fully emerged and there are no complications reaching it, we can remove the tooth using dental forceps.
-We first numb the area with a local anaesthetic and ease the tooth out of the socket, doing our best to keep it intact as we do.
-With a simple extraction, we often don’t need to use stitches as the gum will naturally heal up nicely.
+If the wisdom tooth has fully emerged and there are no complications reaching it, we can remove the tooth by first numbing the area with a local anaesthetic and easing the tooth out of the socket, doing our best to keep it intact as we do.
+With a simple extraction, we often don’t need to use stitches.as the gum will naturally heal on its own without help.
+A blood clot will form in the socket and heal quickly.
+In some cases, the blood clot can become dislodged.
+This is called a dry socket.
+If this happens, get in touch.
+Food debris can become stuck in a dry socket and be a perfect place for bacteria to develop.

 Surgical extractions